farisamirmudin/dra-ps/README.md

 cd ./Downloads/
 git clone https://github.com/farisamirmudin/dra-ps.git
 ```
-Then go into the dra-ps folder and double click on the run.bat file (for windows) or run file (for MacOS/Linux).
+Then go to the dra-ps folder, double click on the run_cli.bat file in windows folder or run_cli file in linux_darwin folder.

 ## Dependencies